CHECK STEPHEN’S AVAILABILITY

 Stephen Lazoritz, MD, CPE is the GoMo Health Chief Medical Officer and Director of the Maternal Child Health and Development Global Network.
 Steve’s focus continues to be on advancing the integrated physical and emotional care of women and their babies.

 Before joining the GoMo Health team, Steve was the Managed Care Medical Director at WellCare in Nebraska and Arbor Health Plan.
-Board certified in pediatrics, Steve is a Certified Physician Executive (CPE) and presently serves as a contributing service faculty Clinical Professor of Psychiatry and Pediatrics at Creighton University School of Medicine.
-Steve is Adjunct Professor of Pediatrics at the University of Nebraska Medical Center, and a Clinical Associate at the University of Nebraska Medical Center School of Nursing.
+Board-certified in pediatrics, Steve is a Certified Physician Executive (CPE) and presently serves as a contributing service faculty Clinical Professor of Psychiatry and Pediatrics at Creighton University School of Medicine.
+Steve is an Adjunct Professor of Pediatrics at the University of Nebraska Medical Center and a Clinical Associate at the University of Nebraska Medical Center School of Nursing.

 Dr. Lazoritz is the co-author of “Out of the Darkness: The Story of Mary Ellen Wilson” and “Case Number One: The Mary Ellen Wilson Files,” both about the origins of the child protection movement in America and “The Shaken Infant Syndrome: A Multidisciplinary Approach”, as well as more than 30 journal articles.

 - Family Man